 Many real-world applications of operant conditioning theory exist.
 These include:

-Behavior modification programs - these programs are designed to increase desirable behaviours and minimize or eliminate undesirable ones.
+Behavior modification programs – these programs are designed to increase desirable behaviors and minimize or eliminate undesirable ones.
 Many of the techniques used in behavior modification are based on the principles of operant conditioning.
 In one of these techniques, known as a token economy, participants are awarded tokens for appropriate behavior.
 The tokens (eg., points, coins, or gold stars) can then be exchanged for items or privileges that are reinforcing for the individual.
 Token economies can be implemented at home, or in institutions such as schools, prisons and psychiatric hospitals.

 Animal training – animal trainers typically employ the technique of shaping in order to teach complex tricks.
 By successively rewarding responses that inch closer and closer to the target behavior, trainers have managed to teach animals complex maneuvers and stunts that might otherwise have been impossible.

 Biofeedback training – Biofeedback has been used to treat conditions such as anxiety and chronic pain.
 Individuals are taught techniques such as deep breathing and muscle relaxation, which help to alter involuntary bodily responses such as heart rate, blood pressure and muscle tension.
 As they engage in these behaviors, recording devices measure bodily changes and transmit the information to them.
 Positive changes (eg. a lowered blood pressure reading) reinforce the behaviors that preceded them.

 Superstitions – many superstitions result from accidental reinforcement.
 Take for example a gambler who happens to blow on his dice just before a big win.
 Even though his success has absolutely nothing to do with the act of blowing on the dice, he will likely keep engaging in that behavior because it has been reinforced.